mndk0076/mndk0076.github.io/README.md

 # 1. Introduction

 The objective of our project is to develop a better method for requesting time slots in the Prototype Lab.
-Currently the Prototype lab doesnt have a very good method for requesting time slots and booking out equipment, they currently use a clipboard method.
+Currently the Prototype lab does'nt have a very good method for requesting time slots and booking out equipment, they currently use a clipboard method.
 Using the skills we learned throughout the last 5 semesters, we’re going to make the experience for the students a more efficient one, by being able to book time in the Prototype Lab off a mobile application and also add more functionality which also makes the experience better.
 The types of additional functionality will include being able to book, cancel and reschedule time slots, being able to also request tools and parts that are only available in the Prototype Lab as rental equipment.
 Students will use the web application to book time slots in the Prototype Lab.
 Our application will also work in conjunction with a QR code scanning device.
 As an addition to making the experience better for the students, we are also working on a webpage for the administrator, allowing them to manage time slots and collect specific data.
 This Technical report will illistrate the work involved in bringing our vision to life.

 # 2. Project Description